English orthography

-English orthography is the writing system used to represent spoken English, allowing readers to connect the graphemes to sound and to meaning.
-It includes English's norms of spelling, hyphenation, capitalisation, word breaks, emphasis, and punctuation.
+English orthography comprises the set of rules used when writing the English language, allowing readers and writers to associate written graphemes with the sounds of spoken English, as well as other features of the language.
+English's orthography includes norms for spelling, hyphenation, capitalisation, word breaks, emphasis, and punctuation.

-Like the orthography of most world languages, English orthography has a broad degree of standardisation.
+As with the orthographies of most other world languages, written English is broadly standardised.
 This standardisation began to develop when movable type spread to England in the late 15th century.
 However, unlike with most languages, there are multiple ways to spell every phoneme, and most letters also represent multiple pronunciations depending on their position in a word and the context.